illescasDaniel/Questions/README.md

 # Questions
-Quiz app for iOS with support for multiple languages (English and Spanish)
+Quiz app for iOS with support for multiple languages

 Screnshots
 -------